Rapptz/discord.py/docs/api.rst

     .. attribute:: partner

         A boolean indicating if the user is a Discord Partner.
+    .. attribute:: bug_hunter

+        A boolean indicating if the user is a Bug Hunter.
+    .. attribute:: early_supporter

+        A boolean indicating if the user has had premium before 10 October, 2018.
     .. attribute:: hypesquad

         A boolean indicating if the user is in Discord HypeSquad.